$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Isabella and Sophia are devoted to each other.
 I call them my Twisted Sisters.

-These sisters pay little attention to each other unless another cat picks on either one of them.
+These sisters pay little attention to each other, unless another cat picks on either one of them.
 Then the other sister comes to the rescue and chases the naughty cat away with a loud hissing.

-These sisters hissed their way into my home, and they continued to hiss if another cat came near them.
 Sometimes the sisters hiss at each other.
 Neither has claws, so the best they can do is slap each other or another cat with a soft paw and hiss.
 (Please, never declaw your cat)

 I referenced trusted websites throughout the years on how to introduce multiple cats.
 The tips were helpful.
 However, I never followed any of them exactly.